Universality in the dynamics of second-order phase transitions

-Equation (\ref{GP2}) has been obtained after a rescaling of temporal and spatial variables as well as the magnitude of the order parameter by coefficients that are proportional to powers of $\tau _{q}$.
+Equation (\ref{GP2}) has been obtained after a rescaling of temporal and spatial variables as well as the magnitude of the order parameter and temperature by coefficients that are proportional to powers of $\tau _{q}$.
 Its kinetic and potential energy do not depend anymore on $\tau _{q}$.
+The rescaling factors $\alpha$ and $\beta$ directly relate to the ``freeze-out'' time and ``freeze-out'' length of the traditional KZ theory.
+The freeze-out time is $\hat{t}$ and freeze-out length is $\hat{\xi}$

-In the following we will explain that the $\tau_q$ dependence of the rescaled temperature is not relevant for defect formation which then completes the demonstration of the universality of the dynamics of the order parameter because in the rescaled coordinates the dynamics is now identical for different quench rates.
-This is the main idea of the present Letter as now the question of scaling in the quench time $\tau _{q}$ has been transferred from the analysis of a complicated equation to the scaling behavior of the parameter transformation that yields a quench rate independent equation of motion.
+For linear quenches $\hat{t}=\tau_q^{1/2}$ and $\hat{\xi}=\tau_q^{1/4}$, in agreement with KZ theory prediction with critical exponents $\nu=1/2$ and $z=2$ \cite{PhysRevLett.78.2519}.
+The rescaling equations (\ref{rescaling1})-(\ref{rescaling2}) brings out the universality of the order parameter as in the rescaled coordinates the dynamics is identical for different quench rates.
+This is the main idea of the present Letter as now the question of scaling in the quench time $\tau _{q}$ has been transferred from the analysis of the dynamics of a complicated equation to the scaling behavior of the parameter transformation that yields a quench rate independent equation of motion.
 The Kibble-Zurek theory of topological defect formation then follows directly from this result if we assume that topological defects are formed in the system upon traversal of the critical point.

-In order to complete the argument, we now discuss the influence of the initial state and the temperature on the dynamics.
-To this end let us assume that the quench evolution starts at a finite $\eta_0$ such that $\left|\eta_0\right| \gg \left| g \varphi_0^2 \right|^{1/n}$ as this implies that the nonlinear term in eq.(\ref{GP2}) can be neglected.
-Therefore at sufficiently early times the equation of motion of the order parameter $\vec{\varphi}_{0}\left( \mathbf{\xi },\eta \right) $ can be reduced to

-Furthermore, we assume that before $\eta_0$ sufficient time has passed for the system to have reached thermal equilibrium which implies that any memory of the initial condition will have been lost.
-At this point the evolution becomes insensitive to the amplitude of the order parameter as it can be absorbed in the renormalized temperature $\tilde T$.
-Now eq.(\ref{eqlin}) implies that at $\eta_0$ the state of the system $\varphi_0$ does not depend on the quench rate.

-The quench dynamics can be terminated at a finite time $\eta_m$ when the system is sufficiently deep in the non-linear regime such that thermal fluctuations cannot create defects.
-This is the case when the amplitude of the order parameter satisfies the condition

-Eq.(\ref{mean_field}) implies that thermal fluctuations cannot drive the system across the potential well which, in turn, prevents the spontaneous creation of topological defects.
-From this point onwards finite temperature effects will not influence the number of defects anymore in the subsequent evolution.